-If a planning permit is required for work under a new work plan or new or changed work, you will need to obtain a planning permit for the work from the relevant local council.
-In either case, the planning permit may be granted with or without conditions.
+If new or changed work is outside the scope of an existing planning permit, you will need to obtain a new or amended planning permit for the work from the relevant local council.

-A new planning permit will be required if any new or changed work is inconsistent with conditions on an existing permit, regardless of whether the new or changed work triggers a work plan variation.
-If a local council requires a new planning permit for new or changed work, the council may not add, remove or vary conditions on the existing permit, if those conditions do not relate to new or changed work.
+A new or amended planning permit will be required if any new or changed work is inconsistent with conditions on an existing permit, regardless of whether the new or changed work triggers a work plan variation.

+If a local council requires an amended planning permit for new or changed work, the council may not add, remove or vary conditions on the existing permit, if those conditions do not relate to new or changed work.
 In other words, a local council may not reopen the rights under an existing planning permit.

 Work has commenced to improve the intersection between the earth resources and planning regulatory environments.
-In addition to the joint ministerial statement on extractives industries, a planning practice note will be released by 31 December 2018, which will improve guidance to local councils on the use of published example controls to improve consistency and timeliness of decisions.
+A planning practice note will be released by 31 December 2018, which will improve guidance to local councils to improve consistency and timeliness of decisions.